averil-aussedat/hivlashea/README.md

 ## How to use git (basics) ##

-To get the code, you have two ways to do it, it might depend on your connection:
+To get the code, you have two ways to do it, it might depend on your connection (cloning with http needs a token, cloning with ssh needs a ssh key ; if you don't intend to add any modification to the project, https needs nothing):

 git clone https://github.com/averil-prost/hivlashea.git
 git clone git@github.com:averil-prost/hivlashea.git